camaloon/prestashop-plugin/Readme.md

 - the archive should have folder plugin on top level
 - the folder name should match plugin name
 - we cannot put plugin files to the top level

+#### Create a release

+1. Add changes to `./CHANGELOG.md`.
+2. Change the version in `./config.xml`.
+3. Push to upstream: `git add . && git commit -m "commit message" && git push`.
+4. Create PR and merge to master

+A github action will create the artifact and the release